Welcome to the Netflix Partner Help Center. Have a question or need help with an issue? Send us a ticket and we'll help you to a resolution.

 • Foreign words (unless they are part of regular usage)

-• Only use italics when the speaker is not in the scene(s), not merely off screen or off camera
+• Only use italics when a speaker is not in the scene(s), not merely off screen or off camera

 • Song lyrics (if rights have been granted)